-Preparing for Ordination (Life as a Western Buddhist Nun) http://thubtenchodron.org/books/preparing-for-ordination
+Preparing for Ordination (Life as a Western Buddhist Nun)

-More resources on monastic life: https://thubtenchodron.org/monasticism
+More resources on monastic life:

+https://thubtenchodron.org/monasticism

 Copyright © 2017 by Sravasti Abbey All rights reserved.
 For free distribution only.
-You may copy this for personal use or use by a sangha, but may not publish it for sale.
-First Edition: December 2017 Printed in the United States of America ISBN-13: 978-0-9858498-7-0 Order copies of this book on www.thebookpatch.com or Amazon Contact office.sravasti@gmail.com
+You may copy this for personal use or use by a sangha of 15 people or less, but may not publish it for sale.
+Please contact Sravasti Abbey for permission to reprint more than 15 copies of this text.

+First Edition: December 2017 Reprinted with minor revisions: 9/21/2023 Printed in the United States of America ISBN-13: 978-0-9858498-7-0